ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 :::{card} Control where sprinkles can appear on the icing.

 - Limit sprinkles on some portions of the icing.
-- Remove sprinkles on the bottom of the icing.
+- Remove sprinkles from the bottom of the icing.

 :::